Inflammatory Bowel Disease

 - Stool exam.
 You'll be asked for a stool sample that will be sent to a laboratory to rule out the possibility of bacterial, viral, or parasitic causes of diarrhea.
 In addition, the stool will be examined for traces of blood that cannot be seen with the naked eye.

 - Barium X-ray.
-To check the upper gastrointestinal (GI) tract, you will be given a chalky white solution containing barium to swallow.
-The barium will coat the inside of the intestinal tract so it will be visible on X-rays.
-If you have abnormalities caused by Crohn's disease in the upper GI tract, which includes your esophagus, stomach, and small intestine, they will show up.
-To check the lower GI tract, you will be given an enema containing barium and asked to hold it in while X-rays are taken of the rectum and colon.
-Abnormalities caused by either Crohn's or ulcerative colitis will show up in these X-rays.
+Although seldom used, it can check the upper gastrointestinal (GI) tract -- the esophagus, stomach, and small intestine -- for abnormalities caused by Crohn's disease.
+You swallow a chalky white solution that coats the intestinal tract so it will be visible on X-rays.
+If a barium study is used to check the lower GI tract, you will be given an enema containing barium and asked to hold it in while X-rays are taken of the rectum and colon.
+Abnormalities caused by either Crohn's or ulcerative colitis may show up in these X-rays.

-- Colonoscopy.
-A colonoscopy is similar to a sigmoidoscopy, except that the doctor will use a colonoscope, which is a longer flexible tube, to examine the entire colon.
+Colonoscopy.
+A colonoscopy is similar to a sigmoidoscopy, except that the doctor will use a colonoscope, a longer flexible tube, to examine the entire colon.
+This procedure gives you a look at the extent of disease in the colon.